 - Who told you about the job (if applicable) or where you heard about it

-- Examples of use of specific skills mentioned in the job posting
+- Examples of specific skills mentioned in the job posting

 - Information that would make the reader believe you are genuinely interested in working for them